jpverkamp/blog/content/programming/2014/2014-09-17-invader-fractals.md

     1/2)))
 ```

 Unfortunately, that first bit is a little bit hacky.
 Since we've split apart the functions that create and render this fractal, we don't know how large of an image to make.
 Still, it's quick enough to calculate.
 Then, we get into actually making the image.
 It's much the same as the code in [Fractal Invaders]({{< ref "2014-09-16-fractal-invaders.md" >}}).
 We recur down, keeping two different sets of coordinates: image coorcinates `x`, `y`, `t`, `l`, and `s` and then coordinates within the current level `xi` and `yi`.
-There is a lot of dividing and multiplying by that {{< wikipedia "magic number" >}}, but os it goes.
+There is a lot of dividing and multiplying by that [[wiki:magic number]](), but os it goes.

 And that's really it.
 There's a call to {{< doc racket "flomap-crop" >}}, but that's just to cut off the outermost margin (since it will (1) always be empty and (2) the second level's margin will still include some spacing).
 So how does it look?